30 roof types infographic

 21. Hip Roof

 Hip_RoofUnlike regular gable roofs that do not have sloping structures on two sides of the building, hip roofs have slopes on all four sides.
-These sides are all equal in size and join together at the top, forming a ridge.
+These sides are all equal in size and join at the top, forming a ridge.
 This design makes them more structurally stable than gable roofs.

 hip roof examples